amritanshu-pandey/otel-sungrow-receiver/README.md

 # Sungrow Modbus TCP Exporter

+> Warning: This is currently a heavy WIP.
+My aim is to turn it into an [Open telemetry receiver](https://opentelemetry.io/docs/collector/building/receiver/) while still supporting the prometheus exposition format natively.
+Hence the name.

 ## Overview
 This Go-based exporter reads metrics from a Sungrow inverter using Modbus TCP and exposes them in Prometheus format.